-It is therefore imperative that we exercise the courage to vulnerably practice the mindfulness that notices the cravings and clingings of our body and mind and also practice the contemplation that harnesses their energy to drive the engines of our compassion, love, and wisdom as well as the meditation with which we are able to process our experience and release it in the most therapeutic manner.
+It is therefore imperative that we exercise the courage to vulnerably practice the mindfulness that notices the cravings and clingings of our body and mind and also practice the contemplation that harnesses their energy to drive the engines of our compassion, love, and wisdom that notices our hedonistic, petty, and petulant impulses.

+as well as the meditation

+with which we are able to process our experience

+and release it

+in the most therapeutic manner.